AtsukoCoffey/healthy-food-club/README.md

 > Used for creating responsivity example image

 * favicon.cc
-> Used for creating original favicon icon
+> Used for creating an original favicon icon

+* Adobe Illustrator
+> Used for creating wireframes

+* Adobe Photoshop
+> Used for editing pictures